The College of Western Idaho (CWI) provides the following educational services:

 The Dual Credit program allows high school students to enroll in college classes for credit prior to high school graduation.
 College credits earned through Dual Credit may apply toward high school and college graduation.
 CWI provides high school students with the opportunity to earn college credit in qualified classes taken at the high school campus or on the CWI campuses and online.
 Through this program, Dual Credit students can accumulate college credits prior to entering college.

 Credits earned through the Dual Credit program can be transferred to other Idaho colleges and universities.
-Colleges and universities outside the state of Idaho and private institutions within the state are not bound by the same credit transfer policy; therefore, it is the student’s responsibility to check institutional transfer policies before registering for dual credit coursework.
+Colleges and universities outside the state of Idaho and private institutions within the state are not bound by the same credit transfer policy; therefore, it is the student’s responsibility to check other institution's transfer policies before registering for dual credit coursework.

 Dual credit courses help high school students transition from high school to college more seamlessly.
 Students learn what it takes to be successful with college-level course work while still in their familiar high school surroundings.
 They also experience college advising and a closer connection with college representatives.
 When a student matriculates into a college system, they will have already acquired the confidence to be successful.
 In addition, dual credit courses enable high schools to offer students more options than are available in a regular high school curriculum.
 Dual Credit students also pay a reduced per-credit rate for dual credit courses, resulting in significant college tuition savings.